fazleelahhee/custom-plugin/README.md

 When git clone is done, then go to the WordPress Admin -> Plugins then activate "Inpsyde Custom Plugin"

-### Differences both type of WordPress installation
+### Differences between both types of WordPress installation
 Composer base WordPress installation plugin classes are loaded via composer autoloader.
-However, standard WordPress installation I have added SPL autoloader to load the class.
+However, with the standard WordPress installation I have added SPL autoloader to load the classes.

 ## Template Override

 The default template can be overridden by placing "template-wpc-plugin.php" in the current working theme folder.
-Frontend design can modify/ update without modifying the file in the plugin.
+Frontend design can be modified/ updated without modifying the file in the plugin.

 ## Filtering/ mutating API response

-You can able to add/remove or edit table header using a filter hook.
+You are able to add/remove or edit table header using a filter hook.
 Available filters:

 * wpcp_plugin_user_collection,
 * wpcp_plugin_single_user

 **wpcp_plugin_user_collection**
-Using this filter you can able to add/remove a column from user list table.
-Following the example, I will add "website" column user table without modifying plugin code.
+Using this filter you are able to add/remove a column from the user list table.
+Following the example, I will add a "website" column user table without modifying plugin code

 **Note:** Place this code into functions.php or your custom plugin.